 Community forests offer a proven way forward.
 Given the successes of BC’s 56 community forests to date, and the ability of the community forest model to achieve multiple, complimentary goals, the BC Community Forest Association (BCCFA) is proposing an expansion of the community forest program, for both new and existing community forests, primarily in the wildland urban interface (WUI).

-Our concept would see a 10 km zone surrounding communities placed primarily in community-based tenures: Community forest agreements, First Nations woodlands licences and woodlot licenses.
-These long-term, area-based and community-held tenures are the most appropriate mechanism to meet urgent priorities for rural development and community protection.
+Our concept would see a ~10 km zone surrounding communities placed primarily in community-based tenures: Community forest agreements, First Nations woodlands licences and woodlot licenses – long-term, area-based and community-held tenures – are the most appropriate mechanism to meet urgent priorities for rural development and community protection.
 While the BCCFA’s purpose is to promote community forestry, we see the benefit of an integrated mosaic that includes all community-held, area-based tenures.

 This initiative would lead to more partnerships between Indigenous and non-Indigenous communities.
 The community forest tenure has already resulted in many such partnerships – half of the operating community forests are held by First Nations or a partnership between an Indigenous and non-Indigenous community.
 The potential for positive outcomes is great.

 Our analysis area includes land within BC Fire Protection Districts that is also within the Provincial Strategic Threat Analysis (PSTA) 2km WUI buffer, plus an 8 km buffer.
 There are 13.6 million hectares in this 10km WUI buffer.
 Currently, community forest agreements operate on 5.7% of that area (they account for 1.8% of the landbase provincially).
-Attached we have provided a map of the analysis area on a provincial scale with an accompanying table showing the distribution of tenures and land ownership in that zone.
-Also attached are more detailed maps, using the Cariboo and West Kootenays as examples.
+We have provided a BCCFA WUI Concept Overview Map on a provincial scale showing the distribution of tenures and land ownership in that zone.

 Implementing this concept will require a significant re-apportionment of management rights to communities and a new vision for the lands that surround them.
 Considering the provincial government’s commitment to implement UNDRIP, coupled with the need to reduce the threat of wildfire to communities, a significant change like this is worthy of serious consideration.